ayeayeish/paper_scissors_rock/README.md

 # paper_scissors_rock
-a simple game of paper scissors rock - using html, css, and javascript
+a simple game of paper scissors rock to play in the browser.
+Makes use of prompts and alerts.